world-class/notes/level-6/machine-learning-and-neural-networks/student-notes/felipe-balbi/notes.md

 -   Continued diffusion into everyday life even if research stalls
 -   Many new applications: Assisting human scientists, climatology, drug discovery, and many more.

+<a id="org205d2d2"></a>

+# Week 12

+Key Concepts

+-   Understand the MNIST dataset
+-   Understand how a simple neural network is built and trained with Tensorflow
+-   Understand neural network data representations

+<a id="org2ea1c1c"></a>

+## 8.100 This weeks reading - Chollet, Chapter 2.1 and 2.2

+-   Read Chollet (2017), Chapters 2.1 and 2.2.

+<a id="org3fe6a15"></a>

+## 8.101 MNIST.
+Loading MNIST in Keras.
+Network architecture.

+The MINIST dataset consists of 70,000 small grayscale images of handwritten digits.
+There are 60,000 **training** samples and 10,000 **test** samples.

+Our workflow consists of a few steps:

+1. Load data
+2. Preprocess data
+3. Build network
+4. Train
+5. Test

+To load MNIST in Keras, we can run the following python code:

+    from tensorflow.keras.datasets import mnist
+    (train_images, train_labels),(test_images, test_labels) = mnist.load_data()

+The data is stored in special multidimensional arrays called *Tensors*.

+<a id="org55a9329"></a>

+## 8.103 Compilation (pre-process)

+The input data has to be *reshaped* to a format that&rsquo;s accepted by the neural network.
+Networks (usually) accept vectors &#x2014; i.e. 1D arrays &#x2014; of floating point values, therefore we have to convert the image representation into a long \(784\times1\) array.

+In the example that follows, we can see how to inspect the first element from the MNIST dataset.

+    import matplotlib.pyplot as plt

+    image = test_images[0]
+    label = test_labels[0]

+    print("sample:")

+    plt.imshow(image, cmap=plt.cm.binary)
+    plt.show()

+    print("label:", label)

+Preprocessing the data has three steps:

+1. Flatten 2D pixel maps `reshape()`
+2. Convert to floating points
+3. Rescale to \([0, 1]\)

+All three steps are shown below with relevant comments:

+    # Flatten 2D pixel maps
+    train_images = train_images.reshape((60000, 28 * 28))
+    test_images = test_images.reshape((10000, 28 * 28))

+    # Cast to floating points
+    train_images = train_images.astype('float32')
+    test_images = test_images.astype('float32')

+    # Rescale to [0, 1]
+    train_images = train_images / 255
+    test_images = test_images / 255

+The network also expects categorically encoded labels, that is a vector where a single element is non-zero (sometimes referred to as *one-hot encoding*).
+This can be achieved with the code below.

+    from tensorflow.keras.utils import to_categorical

+    train_labels = to_categorical(train_labels)
+    test_labels = to_categorical(test_labels)

+<a id="orgae60783"></a>

+## 8.105 Building the network

+When it comes to building our network, we start by importing `models` and `layers` from `keras`.

+    from tensorflow.keras import models, layers

+Then, we create an empty network.

+    network = models.Sequential()

+Next, we add two layers to the network.

+    # Hidden layer
+    network.add(layers.Dense(512, activation='relu', input_shape=(28 * 28,)))

+    # Output layer
+    network.add(layers.Dense(10, activation='softmax'))

+With the `softmax` activation on the output layer, we get a vector of non-negative floats within the interval \([0,1]\) which encode the probability that the sample is each of the 10 digits.

+The network architecture is complete.
+In order to move on to training, we must define a Loss Function, an optimizer, and more training metrics.

+The Loss Functions quantifies the error of the prediction, the optimizer adjusts parameters during the training loop, and metrics report on progress.

+    network.compile(optimizer='rmsprop',
+    		loss='categorical_crossentropy',
+    		metrics=['accuracy'])

+<a id="org1bb580e"></a>

+## 8.107 Train network

+Looking back at figure [39](#org8de8450), we can match our chosen *pieces* to the diagram.
+Now we must decide on the <span class="underline">mini-batch size</span> &#x2014; number of samples processed in a single pass of the algorithm &#x2014;, and the <span class="underline">number of epochs</span> &#x2014; the number of complete passes through the entire training set.

+    network.train(train_images, train_labels, epochs=5, batch_size=128)

+After training, the network has to be tested.

+<a id="org4d5f5db"></a>

+## 8.109 Test network

+To evaluate our trained network, we must provide some unseen data and compute the resulting accuracy.

+    test_loss, test_acc = network.evaluate(test_images, test_labels)

+We can also request for the prediction of a single sample.

+    network.predict(test_images[:1])

+The network prediction is the maximum of this prediction vector.

+    import numpy as np
+    np.argmax(network.predict(test_images[:1]))

 # Footnotes